Being Lost Together Might Save Your Relationship

-Avoiding difficult conversations in relationships can damage trust and intimacy, says therapist David Darvasi
+Avoiding difficult conversations in relationships can damage trust and intimacy, says therapist Dora Darvasi

 Relationship problems are one of the most common reasons people go to therapy, individually and with their partner